 The EoRs are responsible for reviewing and approving all engineering and design data, associated operating and monitoring procedures, as-built drawings, and facility inspections to confirm physical integrity, safety, the performance of the facility, and ancillary structures.

-The EoRs define the parameters and specifications that we use for construction and operations such as embankment and dam slope angle, allowable rate of rise, construction and operational material quality and methods, and the dam's phreatic surface level and minimum freeboard requirements.
+The EoRs define the parameters and specifications for construction and operations such as embankment and dam slope angle, allowable rate of rise, construction and operational material quality and methods, and the dam's phreatic surface level and and minimum freeboard requirements.

 A comprehensive third-party review covering operational, legal aspects, and sustainable development must be carried out every three years.
-This review is also used to check the operation's on-going compliance against the Group TSF Management Guideline and applicable design guidelines.
+This review also checks the operation's ongoing compliance against the Group TSF Management Standard and applicable design guidelines.

-Facilities that have an "Extreme" consequence rating are required to have this third-party operational review carried out on an annual basis.
+Facilities that have an "Extreme" consequence rating must have this third-party operational review carried out on an annual basis.